Get insider access

 3. Best Budget FPS Mouse

 This mouse has some less common features than other high-performance gaming mice.
 For instance, it comes with both a USB-A and a USB-C wireless receiver, which is especially useful if you game on a laptop.
 It falls short of more premium options because of its somewhat scratchy mouse feet and buttons that feel a bit mushy.
-It's also not quite on the same performance tier as our more expensive picks, with slightly higher click and sensor latency than those options.
+It's also not quite on the same performance tier as our more expensive picks, as it has slightly higher click and sensor latency than those options.
 Overall, this mouse is a very compelling option that will provide an excellent FPS gaming experience at a reasonable price point.

 See our review